neumannLizzie/conditional-covariance/README.md

 ## Interpolating the data

-Due to some missing data, we choose only modes 3, 5, 6, 9, 10, 12, 13
+Due to some missing data, we choose only modes 3, 5, 6, 9, 10, 12, 13,
-and 14, and interpolate the missing data linearly as done in Maes and Lombaert ([2021](#ref-Maes.Lombaert_2021)).
+and 14 and interpolate the missing data linearly, as done in Maes and Lombaert ([2021](#ref-Maes.Lombaert_2021)).

 ``` r